 To discover tanzanite is a moment I never forget!
-One day, a few years back we travel to Canada and stop at a shopping mall, near the water.
+One day, a few years back we traveled to Canada and stopped at a shopping mall, near the water.
 We walk around, passing time until it is time for our boat trip.
-When my eye catches the most bluish earrings I ever saw in my life.
+My eye catches the most bluish earrings I ever saw in my life.
 It is love at first sight.
 The color of the gemstones is so intense that I want to buy them.
 The lady in the shop tells me that the earrings are made of tanzanite, the most bluish gemstone in the world.

-The earrings watch me and tell me ‘we want to be yours’.
+The earrings watch me and tell me ‘We want to be yours’.
 Anyway, that is spinning in my head.
-I am totally flabbergasted by the color, the beauty, and the simplicity of the earrings, which makes them one of a kind.
+I am totally flabbergasted by the color, beauty, and simplicity of the earrings, which makes them one of a kind.
 The lady sees that I am interested and tells me a bit about the gemstone.

 You find Tanzanite only in Tanzania

-You find Tanzanite only in Tanzania, at the foot of the Kilimanjaro mountain.
+You find Tanzanites only in Tanzania, at the foot of the Kilimanjaro mountain.
 It’s the only commercial mine in the world and only in about 20 square kilometers or 12 square miles, this gemstone is found.
-This area is in the middle of the Masai area (a local tribe) and they know this gemstone already for a long time and never realize the value of the stones.
+This area is in the middle of the Masai area (a local tribe) and they have known this gemstone for a long time and never realized the value of the stones.

 In 1967 Mr. Manuel de Souza ‘discovered’ this gem.
 He was an Indian tailor and was looking in Tanzania for gemstones and gold.
 Obviously, he had no idea where to look and what to look for.
 The story is that one day he was strolling in the hills around Mount Kilimanjaro.
 To be honest, the surroundings are beautiful there, but there was no reason to look for gemstones or gold at that place.

-Talking about the Masai people… their legends say that the tanzanite is first discovered by Masai Cattlemen after a fire.
-The stones were in that fire and turned the red to brown zoisite into the magnificent deep blue to a purple gemstone.
+Talking about the Masai people… their legends say that the tanzanite was first discovered by Masai Cattlemen after a fire.
+The stones were in that fire and turned the red-to-brown zoisite into the magnificent deep blue-to-purple gemstone.

 This beautiful and rare gemstone has an intriguing color.
 When the stone is not polished it has a red to brown color and it has to contain some traces of Vanadium to be tanzanite.
 You have to heat the gemstone for at least 30 minutes at 600˚C to get that special blue color.
 The more vibrant and deeper the color, the more expensive the gem.